-White is the only standard color approved for the American bulldog by Kennel Club and other prominent breed registries.
-White bulldogs have an all-white coat from head to tail, sans any other markings or colorations.
-Besides white, other variations like white & black, white & brindle, white & brown, and white & tan are also acknowledged by the AKC, not as a standard color though.
+White is the only standard color approved by the AKC and other prominent breed registries for the American Bulldog.
+These dogs usually have an all-white coat, without any other markings or patterns.
+Some variations like white & black, white & brindle, white & brown, and white & tan are also acknowledged by the AKC, but these are still not considered standard colors.
+Sometimes, a white American Bulldog can come with black spots as well.

 White and Black